mrheides/mrheides.github.io/KnockoutComponents.md

 </script>
 ```

-As you can see, comments has list of similar objects which are of the same "type".
+As you can see, `comments` is list of similar objects, which are of the same "type".
 Lets create the "class" for them (ES5).

 ```
 var CommentViewModel = function(text, avatarPath) {